 5 mg /ml

-Answer: To deliver 25mg/hour with undiluted 0.5% albuterol/ salbutamol, set the infusion pump rate to 5 ml/hour.
-The pump rate equals the output of Aerogen Solo.
+Answer: To deliver 25mg per hour with undiluted 0.5% albuterol/ salbutamol, set the infusion pump rate to 5 ml per hour.
+The pump rate equals the output of the Solo.

-Rising fluid level in the aerosol chamber indicates that the fill rate has exceeded Aerogen Solo’s nebulisation rate.
-The recommended input rate of medication into Aerogen Solo during continuous nebulization is up to a maximum of 12mL/hour and should not be exceeded.
+Rising fluid level in the aerosol chamber indicates that the fill rate has exceeded the nebulisation rate of the Solo.
+The recommended input rate of medication into Aerogen Solo during continuous nebulisation is up to a maximum of 12mL per hour and should not be exceeded.

-Use another syringe to draw up the medication with a needle or needleless connector.
-With the plunger pulled back on the Aerogen syringe, insert the medication through the cap end of the Aerogen syringe.
+Use another syringe to draw up the medication with a needle or needleless connector and with the plunger pulled back on the Aerogen syringe insert the medication through the cap end of the Aerogen syringe.

 Yes.
 Medication is delivered drop-by-drop with volumetric dosing.
 When solution drops onto the aperture plate, aerosol is produced.
 There will be a pause in aerosol in between drops.
 Aerogen Solo’s hourly output will be based on the rate set on the infusion pump.

 You should prime the tubing until the medication reaches the end of the tubing.
-The maximum tubing priming volume is 3.65mL.
-A rising level of medication in the reservoir may occur if the Aerogen Solo nebuliser is turned off while the feed system is still on, or if the nebuliser is not used in its recommended orientation.
+The tubing priming volume is maximum 3.65mL.
+Rising level of medication in the reservoir may occur if the Aerogen Solo nebuliser is turned off while the feed system is still on or the nebuliser is not in its recommended orientation.